ayosecu/security-terms/08_Web_Application/07_CSRF.md

 ### a.
 Use of CSRF Tokens
   - **Include a unique CSRF token in each form or request that is validated by the server**.
-  - Example:
+  - Example
     - The server generates a token and embeds it in a form
     - The server validates the token when processing the form submission.

 ```
 <input type="hidden" name="csrf_token" value="random_token123">
 ```